-1 Sale of products
+a) Sale of products

-With regard to revenue from sale of goods, performance obligations are principally considered to be fulfilled at the time of delivery of the goods over which customers obtain control, and usually recognized at the time of delivery of goods.
-Revenue from sale of goods is measured at an amount of consideration promised in the contract with the customer less sales returns, discounts, rebates, and taxes collected on behalf of third parties and others.
+For this transaction, the Group typically recognizes revenue at the time of the delivery of the goods, as the performance obligations in the contracts with customers are principally considered to be satisfied at the time that the products are delivered and control of the relevant goods is transferred to the customer.

+Revenue from the sale of goods is measured at an amount of consideration promised in the contract with the customer less sales returns, discounts, rebates, and taxes collected on behalf of third parties and others.

-2 Rendering of services and construction contracts
+b) Rendering of services and construction contracts

-With regard to contracts for rendering of services or construction contracts under which the control of goods or services promised in the contracts is transferred to customers over the contract term, revenue is recognized by measuring progress toward the complete satisfaction of the performance obligation.
-Progress is measured using a method that depicts satisfaction of the performance obligation, and is principally estimated based on the proportion of costs incurred to fulfill the performance obligation against the total expected costs of fulfilling the performance obligation.
+For these transactions, as control of the contracted goods or services is considered as being transferred to the customer over a certain period as set forth in the contract, the Group estimates the total revenue from each contract, measures the progress toward the complete satisfaction of the performance obligation in the contract with the customer, and recognizes the corresponding revenue.

+Progress is measured using a method that depicts satisfaction of the performance obligation, and is principally estimated based on the proportion of costs incurred to satisfy the performance obligation against the total expected costs of satisfying the performance obligation.